frattalab/tdp43-apa/misc/README.md

 ### Cryptic events

 Use GTF files of cryptic & non-cryptic events of cryptic genes generated when building decoy transcript models as input.
 Generate a single cleaned GTF file just containing cryptic genes.
+Cryptic events are annotated with additional 'simple_event_type' attribute, which corresponds to cleaned event type categories used in the manuscript.

 ```bash
 ls -l data/split_cryptic_gtfs/*.gtf